AleMorales9011/ForgeWare/src/System-Design.md

 A single server setup is a configuration where all system components, such as the web server, database, application server, and file storage, reside on a single physical or virtual machine.

-1. The user accesses the website through a domain name(www.website.com)
+1. The user accesses the website through a domain name.
 2. The IP address is returned to the browser
 3. Hypertext transfer protocol requests are sent to the web server.
 4. The web server returns the HTML to the browser for rendering.